ClinSeq/autoseq-snakemake/docs/quick_start.md

 |-- svs
 |-- variants
 |-- analysis_finished
-|-- config_PROJECT-SDID-T-SAMPLEID-PREPID-CAPTUREID_PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID.yml
+|-- config_PROJECT-SDID-T-SAMPLEID-PREPID-CAPTUREID\
+        _PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID.yml
-|-- PROJECT-SDID-T-SAMPLEID-PREPID-CAPTUREID_PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID_jobdb.json
+|-- PROJECT-SDID-T-SAMPLEID-PREPID-CAPTUREID\
+        _PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID_jobdb.json
-|-- PROJECT-SDID-T-SAMPLEID-PREPID-CAPTUREID_PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID-igvnav-input.txt
+|-- PROJECT-SDID-T-SAMPLEID-PREPID-CAPTUREID\
+        _PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID-igvnav-input.txt
 |-- PROJECT-SDID-N-SAMPLEID-PREPID-CAPTUREID-igvnav-input.txt
 ```

-**Bams:** This directory contains all the BAM files that were generated during analysis; however, intermediate BAM files will be removed.
+**Bams:** This directory contains all the generated BAM files, although intermediate BAM files will be removed.

-**cnv:** This directory contains all the files generated by the copy number calling tools (JUMBLE).
+**cnv:** This folder includes all the files generated by copy number variation (CNV) calling tools (JUMBLE).

-**svs:** This directory contains all the files generated by structural variant callers (svcaller and GRIDSS).
+**svs:** This directory contains the output files from structural variant callers (svcaller and GRIDSS).

-**Variants:** This directory contains all the files generated during variant calling stage.
+**Variants:** This directory houses all the files generated during the variant calling process.

-**QC:** This directory contains all the files generated by quality check tools such as picard, fastqc, samtools, etc. It also contains QC overview plot and liqbio-cna plot.
+**QC:** This directory includes files from quality control tools such as Picard, FastQC, and Samtools, as well as QC overview plots and liqbio-CNA plots.

-**Multiqc:** This directory contains the results of multiqc tool.
+**Multiqc:** This folder contains the MultiQC results, which summarize all QC tools' outputs.

-**Logs:** This directory contains all the log file of each tool that were created while running the pipeline.
-Log file for alignment process will be stored directly in this directory; however, the log files of skewer, svs, variants, samtools, picard, fastqc, contamination, and cluster will be stored in seperate directory.
+**Logs:** This directory stores the log files for each tool used in the pipeline.
+Log files for the alignment process will be saved directly in this directory, while logs for Skewer, svs, variants, Samtools, Picard, FastQC, contamination, and clustering will be organized into subdirectories.

-**Analysis finished file:** A file named "analysis_finished" will be generated once the pipeline is finished completely.
-It contains date and time at which the analysis got completed.
-If any error occurs during any stage of the pipeline, this file will not be generated.
+**Analysis Finished File:** An "analysis_finished" file will be generated once the pipeline completes successfully.
+It records the date and time when the analysis finished.
+If an error occurs at any point in the pipeline, this file will not be created.

-**Config file:** Depending on the input parameters for each sample, a configuration file will be generated automatically by modifying autoseq-snakemake/config.yml as per the input parameters.
-The autoseq-snakemake/config.yml file contains default information such as additional parameters for each tool, gnomad location etc. On top of this default information additional information such as location of each singularity containers, input and output directory, reference config file, sample config file etc will be added based on the parameters provided by the users.
-All of these information will be stored in config_PB-P-*-T-*-KHYYYYMMDD-CYYYYMMDD_PB-P-*-N-*-KHYYYYMMDD-CYYYYMMDD.yml file.
+**Config File:** Based on the input parameters for each sample, a configuration file will be automatically generated by modifying `autoseq-snakemake/config.yml` according to the specific inputs.
+The `autoseq-snakemake/config.yml` file contains default information, such as additional parameters for each tool and the gnomAD database location.
+Additional details, such as the locations of the Singularity containers, input/output directories, reference config files, and sample-specific config files, will be appended based on the user's input.
+All of this information will be stored in a file named `config_PB-P-*-T-*-KHYYYYMMDD-CYYYYMMDD_PB-P-*-N-*-KHYYYYMMDD-CYYYYMMDD.yml`.

-**JobDB file:** PB-P-*-T-*-KHYYYYMMDD-CYYYYMMDD_PB-P-*-N-*-KHYYYYMMDD-CYYYYMMDD_jobdb.json file will contain ID of each submitted job and their corresponding log file.
+**JobDB File:** The file `PB-P-*-T-*-KHYYYYMMDD-CYYYYMMDD_PB-P-*-N-*-KHYYYYMMDD-CYYYYMMDD_jobdb.json` will contain the IDs of each submitted job along with their corresponding log files.

-**IGVNavigator input files:** PB-P-*-N-*-KH-WG-igvnav-input.txt and PB-P-*-T-*-KH-WG-PB-P-*-N-*-KH-WG-igvnav-input.txt files contains information that can be visualized when using the tool IGVNavigator.
-IGVNavigator is an add-on tool for IGV Visualizer which can assist in analyzing variants during manual review.
+**IGVNavigator Input Files:** The files `PB-P-*-N-*-KH-WG-igvnav-input.txt` and `PB-P-*-T-*-KH-WG-PB-P-*-N-*-KH-WG-igvnav-input.txt` files contains information that can be visualized when using the tool IGVNavigator.
+IGVNavigator is an add-on tool for IGV Visualizer which can assist in analyzing variants during manual curation.

 #### Pipeline Parameters